faizanqaxi/Freelancing-app-Android-Studio/README.md

 * A freelancing app in Android Studio using Java
 * Used SQLite as a database
-* Implemented and built user signup, login, newsfeed, profiles, add jobs, notifications and more
+* Implemented and built user signup, login, newsfeed, chats, profiles, add jobs, notifications and more

 NOTE:
 /******************************************/